-Prerequisites: Completion of GOVT 2301 or GOVT 2302 with a grade of 'B' or better, a grade point average of at least 3.0, and the written recommendation of an HCC government instructor.
+Prerequisites Completion of GOVT 2301 or GOVT 2302 with a grade of ?B? or better, a grade point average of at least 3.0, and the written recommendation of an HCC government instructor.
+Must be placed into college-level reading and college-level writing.